AnyBlok/anyblok-book/en/03_blok/05_link_models.md

 3
 ```

-* Count how many rooms with a capacity greater than 45
+* Count how many rooms have a capacity greater than 45

 ```python
 registry.Room.query().filter(